 Tomory Dodge (b.
 Denver, CO, 1974) trained at the Rhode Island School of Design, Providence, and the California Institute of the Arts, Valencia.

-Recent exhibitions include Alison Jacques Gallery (2014); To Live and Paint in LA, Torrance Art Museum, California (2012) Library of Babel/In and Out of Place, Zabludowicz Collection, London (2010); and Directions to a Dirty Place, with Denyse Thomasos, Southeastern Center for Contemporary Art, North Carolina (2013).
-His works will be included in 100 Painters of Tomorrow published by Thames & Hudson in autumn 2014; and An Appetite for Painting, The National Museum of Art, Architecture & Design, Oslo (from September 2014).
+Recent exhibitions include The Outside Therin, ACME, Los Angeles (2015) NOW-ISM: Abstraction Today, Pizzuti Collection, Columbus (2015); CRG Gallery, New York (2014); Alison Jacques Gallery (2014); An Appetite for Painting, The National Museum of Art, Architecture & Design, Oslo (2014); To Live and Paint in LA, Torrance Art Museum, California (2012); Library of Babel/In and Out of Place, Zabludowicz Collection, London (2010); and Directions to a Dirty Place, with Denyse Thomasos, Southeastern Center for Contemporary Art, North Carolina (2013).
+His work is included in 100 Painters of Tomorrow published by Thames & Hudson (2014).

 Dodge's work is in the collections of the Whitney Museum of American Art, New York; Los Angeles County Museum of Art, Los Angeles; Knoxville Museum of Art, Knoxville; Dallas Museum of Art, Dallas; Smithsonian American Art Museum, Washington D.C.; The Saatchi Collection, London and The Zabludowicz Collection, London.